ofriw/goatdb/docs/architecture.md

-# GoatDB Architecture

-GoatDB employs an architecture originally designed for [distributed version control](https://en.wikipedia.org/wiki/Distributed_version_control).
-It operates as a managed P2P network where the server retains authority over all nodes, but most processing occurs at the edge nodes rather than the central server.
-If you're familiar with Git, this approach should feel intuitive.

-When a node joins the GoatDB network, it first authenticates with the central server.
-Once the server successfully verifies the node's identity, it sends a (partial) copy of the data's [history](commit-graph.md) to the edge node.
-Conceptually, this is similar to a `git clone`.

-After downloading the initial [history](commit-graph.md), the edge node maintains soft real-time synchronization with the server.
-Up to three times per second, the node captures its current in-memory state, packs it into a commit representation, and appends it to the [append-only commit graph](commit-graph.md).
-Simultaneously, a [synchronization process](sync.md) exchanges missing commits between the local and remote copies of the graph.
-Think of multiple developers working on local Git repositories and syncing with a central server—except this happens in real time for your app's data.

-To enable real-time commits and synchronization, GoatDB resolves merge conflicts automatically and efficiently.
-Read more about [Conflict Resolution](./conflict-resolution.md).

-GoatDB also employs a probabilistic synchronization protocol using Bloom Filters for real-time data exchange.
-Read more about it [here](./sync.md).

-GoatDB is designed to run on servers, native clients, and within browsers.
-Storage solutions vary by environment:

-- **Server/Native Clients:** Data is stored in an append-only log file on disk.
-- **Browsers:** When supported, GoatDB uses OPFS with the same append-only log file structure.
-If OPFS is unavailable, it falls back to an IndexedDB-based implementation.

-## Simplicity and Independence

-### Build

-From your first line of code, GoatDB abstracts most network logic and handling through real-time synchronization.
-There’s no need to build or maintain APIs.
-Instead, you work with an in-memory representation that is fully synchronous and client-side.
-Changes are sent as batches of delta-compressed commits, often more efficient than traditional REST APIs.

-For React users, GoatDB includes a state management package pre-wired to the database.
-You can read, edit, and query in-memory items while GoatDB handles real-time commits, merges, and efficient re-rendering using modern React hooks.

-### Deploy

-Deploying your app to the cloud becomes radically simpler with GoatDB.
-The database is embedded alongside your code and static assets, compiled into a single executable.
-This lightweight container combines your entire stack into a single deployable artifact that works on any common server or on-prem deployment.

-If you prefer working with a standard SQL database, consider the awesome [PocketBase](https://pocketbase.io/) as an alternative.

-### Operate

-Operating GoatDB’s architecture is akin to managing stateless microservices rather than complex stateful stacks.
-GoatDB’s P2P configuration ensures simplicity:

-- **Clients as Active Replicas:** Since clients maintain local copies of the data, they act as active replicas.
-Even if production servers crash or lose data, clients can restore the server fully.
-- **Offline Mode:** Clients revert to offline mode if the server becomes unavailable.
-Future updates will introduce optional WebRTC synchronization for continued online operations in case of server failures.
-- **Backup and Restore:** Backups are inherent to GoatDB’s design.
-Clients hold partial copies of the data and actively participate in the network’s backup and restoration.

-GoatDB scales both horizontally and vertically, offering flexibility in deployment and operations.

-### Support

-Traditional databases offer Point-In-Time Recovery (PIT), but GoatDB goes further with full version control and real-time history tracking.
-If a user encounters a bug, you can revert changes from that session directly in production, even while the user is active.
-Reverts append new commits with older snapshots, making them identical to conventional edits.
-If issues arise during the revert process, you can safely undo the revert and start over.

-### Fix

-Debugging and fixing issues is easier with GoatDB.
-Compressing the stack into a single executable allows you to load affected data or users and attach a debugger for detailed analysis.
-History Playback lets you replay specific sequences of commits as if they were happening live, treating data like video playback for precise troubleshooting.

-### Compliance

-When your product needs to comply with regulations, GoatDB simplifies the process.
-Its append-only signed commit graph serves as a built-in audit log, ensuring data manipulation is transparent and traceable.
-Malicious or unexpected corruption can be reverted to the last known good state.

-GoatDB supports single-tenant deployment with ease.
-On-prem deployments can bypass some regulations, while planned E2E encryption and WebRTC synchronization will enhance security and privacy further.

-### Migration and Data Warehouse

-GoatDB simplifies deploying new app versions.
-Version control applies to both data and schemas.
-When a new schema version is deployed, it coexists on a separate branch alongside previous versions.
-GoatDB performs one-way merges, ensuring the new schema sees changes from the old schema but not vice versa.
-This enables safe rolling deployments.
-If issues arise, simply revert changes.

-Setting up a data warehouse is straightforward with GoatDB.
-Schema-based organization ensures compatibility and ease of integration.
+# GoatDB Architecture Overview

+GoatDB is designed around principles from [distributed version control systems](https://en.wikipedia.org/wiki/Distributed_version_control), functioning as a managed peer-to-peer (P2P) network.
+In this architecture, the central server retains authority over all nodes, while computational and data synchronization tasks are predominantly handled by edge nodes.

+## Node Authentication and Data Initialization

+When a node joins the GoatDB network, it authenticates with the central server.
+Upon successful authentication, the server provides the node with a partial copy of the data's [history](commit-graph.md).
+This process is conceptually similar to a `git clone` operation, where the node retrieves an initial dataset to begin participating in the network.

+## Real-Time Data Synchronization

+Once initialized, the edge node maintains a soft real-time synchronization with the server.
+This process involves:

+1. Capturing the in-memory state of the node (up to three times per second).
+2. Packaging this state into a commit representation.
+3. Appending the new commit to the [append-only commit graph](commit-graph.md).

+Nodes participates in a [synchronization process](sync.md), which exchanges missing commits between the edge node and the central server.
+This mechanism ensures consistent data propagation across the network, resembling the behavior of distributed version control systems but operating in near-real-time.
+The same mechanism also used server-to-server.

+## Conflict Resolution

+GoatDB incorporates automated and efficient conflict resolution to facilitate real-time operations.
+Details on the conflict resolution strategy are available in the [Conflict Resolution documentation](./conflict-resolution.md).

+## Synchronization Protocol

+To optimize real-time data exchange, GoatDB employs a probabilistic synchronization protocol based on Bloom Filters.
+This approach minimizes the overhead of comparing data across nodes.
+Additional details are provided in the [synchronization documentation](./sync.md).

+## Storage Model

+GoatDB supports diverse runtime environments, with a storage model tailored to the underlying platform:

+- **Server and Native Clients**: Data is stored as an append-only log file on disk.
+- **Browsers**: When available, GoatDB uses the Origin Private File System (OPFS) to maintain an append-only log structure.
+In environments lacking OPFS support, it defaults to an IndexedDB-based implementation.

+## Development and Deployment

+### Development Workflow

+GoatDB abstracts most network and synchronization logic, allowing developers to focus on application-level logic.
+Applications interact with a fully synchronous, in-memory data representation, while GoatDB handles the underlying data transmission using delta-compressed commit batches.
+This approach reduces the complexity associated with traditional REST APIs.

+For applications using React, GoatDB provides a state management package that integrates seamlessly with modern React hooks.
+This integration supports real-time data synchronization, state management, and efficient UI updates.

+### Deployment Process

+GoatDB simplifies deployment by embedding the database alongside application code and static assets into a single executable.
+This unified artifact is compatible with standard servers and on-premises environments, reducing operational overhead.

+### Operational Considerations

+- **Active Replication**: Clients maintain local copies of data, acting as active replicas.
+In the event of server data loss, client nodes can restore the server state.
+- **Offline Mode**: If the server becomes unavailable, clients automatically switch to offline mode, preserving their ability to function.
+Future updates will introduce WebRTC-based peer-to-peer synchronization to further enhance resilience.
+- **Backup and Restore**: Backup functionality is inherently supported by the distributed design.
+Nodes store partial data replicas, facilitating recovery and redundancy.

+## Advanced Features

+### Debugging and Troubleshooting

+GoatDB compresses the application stack into a single executable, simplifying debugging workflows.
+Developers can replay specific sequences of commits using a "History Playback" feature, enabling precise analysis of data changes.

+### Compliance and Auditability

+The append-only signed commit graph serves as a built-in audit log, providing traceability for all data modifications.
+This design supports regulatory compliance by ensuring transparency and the ability to revert changes to the last valid state.

+### Schema and Data Migration

+GoatDB uses version control principles for schema management.
+When deploying new schema versions, changes are applied to a separate branch.
+This approach ensures backward compatibility and allows rolling updates without disrupting existing data workflows.
+If issues arise, changes can be reverted seamlessly.

+### Integration with Data Warehousing

+Data organization in GoatDB is schema-based, facilitating straightforward integration with data warehouses.
+The structured approach to data storage ensures compatibility with analytical workflows.

+---

+This architecture balances the benefits of distributed version control with the requirements of real-time data processing, offering a robust solution for modern application development.